covid-policy-modelling/control-plane-template/README.md

 **Merging staging into prod**:

-1. Navigate to your checkout of `staging-control-plane`.
+1. Navigate to your checkout of `control-plane-staging`.
 1. Add a remote for prod:
    ```
-   git remote add prod git@github.com:<your_org>/prod-control-plane.git
+   git remote add prod git@github.com:<your_org>/control-plane-prod.git
    ```
 1. Update `master` and push to a branch on `prod`:
    ```